IDMNYU/DM1123-VFS-FA14/projects/dm1123_vfs_tickets_to_leave.md

 ## TICKETS TO LEAVE

-Each class period, before you leave write your name on the writing material provided and answer 1 or both of the following questions:
+Each class period, before you leave write **your name and date** on the writing material provided or basecamp and answer 1 or both of the following questions:
 * What are the three most important points you learned today in class? )
 * What concept(s) confuses you from today’s lecture or exercises?
 (This will give you a clue as to what you should study before the next class.))